 number of newborns and women who could be saved each year with high-quality care before and around the time of birth

-percentage of under-5 deaths that occur in developing countries during childbirth
+percentage of under-5 deaths related to childbirth complications occur in low income countries

 The interaction between skilled healthcare workers and mothers before, during, and just after labor is critical for saving lives and ensuring good, healthy birth outcomes.
 Best practices include ensuring mothers are involved in the decision-making (including where they will give birth) and are provided with supportive care at all stages and that the birth proceeds without intervention as long as labor progresses normally and the woman and baby are well.
 When complications arise, health workers must be ready to respond appropriately.